nicolasjusten95/algorithm-visualizer/README.md

 # Algorithm Visualizer

-This project is a responsive algorithm visualization application.
-Currently, it supports visualization for three major sorting algorithms:
+This project is an interactive and responsive algorithm visualization application.
+Currently, it supports visualization for three major sorting
-Bubble Sort, Quick Sort and Merge Sort.
+algorithms: Bubble Sort, Quick Sort and Merge Sort.

 The goal of this project is to provide a clear, interactive visualization tool for students, developers and anyone interested in understanding how